anroysko/path-optimizer-site/README.md

 it is in fact NP-hard by a reduction very similar to the last one in [this classic paper](https://www.jstor.org/stable/2100192).

 The user can place cities and roads, then have an algorithm connect all cities with minimal number of roads added.
-They can also name the map, and share it to others by giving out its ID.
+They can also share the map to others by giving out its ID.
+If logged in, they can also share the map to specific other registered users.

-By logging in, the user can log in and save the setup, later loading it, possibly adding or removing cities and roads.
-Once a map is unnecessary the user can delete it.
-This is useful since the game might last multiple days.

-Once logged in, the user can invite other registered users to the map instead of sharing its ID, and can also decide whether to give them rights to edit it.

-## Future Functionality:
+## Functionality:
-* Making a new map
+* Creating, editing, deleting and saving maps
 * Placing cities and roads on a map
-* Automatically completing road networks with approximate solutions
-* Naming maps
+* Searching for maps by ID
-* Sharing maps with its ID
+* Sharing maps with their ID
+* Registering and logging in, with server-side encryption of passwords
-* If logged in, saving, editing and deleting saved maps
+* When logged in, Viewing maps you've created and maps shared to you
-* If logged in, sharing maps with other registered users
+* (TODO) If logged in, sharing maps with specific registered users

-See documentation links for documentation on current features
+* (TODO) Automatically completing road networks with approximate solutions

 ## Documentation links
 These reflect the current state of the project.
 More detailed documents will be added later.